Weep on, weep on, your hour is past;

 "Where others knelt to heaven!"

-We are busy working to bring Thomas Moore's "Weep on, weep on" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Moore's "Weep on, weep on" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Weep on, weep on" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.